Here is what some KI grads are doing, and how they customized their KI program to match their unique interests and goals.

 She had several international work and volunteer experiences during her KI program, and is now studying Law at the University of Victoria.

-During her KI degree she was a research assistant with a KI professor, and now she's pursuing a Masters of Big Data program to obtain a M.Sc. in Computing Science in Big Data, at Simon Fraser University.
+During her KI degree she was a research assistant with a KI professor, and then she completed a Masters of Big Data program to obtain a M.Sc. in Computing Science in Big Data, at Simon Fraser University.

 During her grad school internship interviews, she said, "KI came up multiple times in my interviews and employers were really interested in a degree that let me explore data science, while at the same time gaining a really solid footing in skills such as communication, critical-thinking, and collaboration."